-He was the golden age of radio's last man standing, a detective played by more actors in a dozen years than James Bond was in 50.
+He was the golden age of radio's last detective, a character played by more actors in a dozen years than James Bond was in 50.
 It's been more than 50 years since his last expense report, but one case remains - The Last Man Standing Matter.

 Tuesday, March 12, 2013

 One of the most striking elements of the Bob Bailey years of Yours Truly, Johnny Dollar is its use of music.
 This can be credited, at least in part, to the input of Musical Supervisor Amerigo Marino.
 The regard those making the show, especially writer/producer Jackstone, had for Amerigo is underscored by the memorable 5-part story The Ricardo Amerigo Matter, the only Johnny Dollar case to explicitly refer to a member of the show's production crew.
 Amerigo, who was born in 1925 and worked for CBS for many years, is somewhat unique among the key figures of the show's mid-50s heyday.
 While Bob Bailey and Jack Johnstone for the most part withdrew from the spotlight after the end of the golden age of radio, Amerigo arguably went on to much bigger things.
 In 1964, he became the Music Director and Conductor of the Alabama Symphony Orchestra, a role he held for two decades during which the ensemble - and Marino himself - attained national acclaim.